Applifting/culture/en/managing-conflicts.md

 A situation may arise in which a whole group is in conflict with a colleague.
 This situation is especially tricky when it comes to a correct solution and it is particularly uncomfortable for the colleague in question.
 That is why you should abide by the following rules:

-* If you are handling a personal conflict with a colleague, do not get others involved.
+* If you are handling a personal conflict with a colleague, do not get others involved if not necessary.
 * Do not discuss problems behind your colleague's back.
 * Take the confronted colleague's position under consideration; should you handle conflict under pressure, the solution may prove to be ineffective.

-A chosen representative should initiate the conflict and they should inform the confronted colleague that a group conflict is being dealt with.
+A chosen representative should initiate the conflict and they should inform the confronted colleague that this is a group tension.

 In case of a group conflict it is necessary to initiate the solution with the help of a mediator.